MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 #### Can I use a service account and run multiple flows under it?

-Yes and if your flow is running under a service account, it is really an team/ organization flow and need per flow plan for every flow.
+Yes, and if your flow runs under a service account, it is really a team/organization flow and it needs a per flow plan for every flow.

 #### Can I use service principal in flows, and does it count against my request limits?

-Service principal isn't supported yet but is a top item on the backlog.
+Service principal isn't supported yet but it's a top item on the backlog.
 When we support it, service principal flows will consume a separate quota called [non-interactive limits](/power-platform/admin/api-request-limits-allocations#requests-limits-not-based-on-licensed-users-or-flows).

 #### Will desktop flows usage count consume my Power Platform request limits?